-These courses are consistent with the regular school program; however, teaching is primarily conducted online with the teacher physically separated from the students.
+These courses are consistent with the regular school program; however, teaching is conducted virtually with the teacher physically separated from the students.
+In most cases, the teacher is not a CCPS employee.
 Students work independently and at various times of the day or week.
 Teachers communicate with students online and via telephone.

-Each school has a support system for students taking online courses and management of online courses resides at the local school.
+Each school has a support system for students taking virtual courses and management of virtual courses resides at the local school.
+Courses offered through a virtual option have been reviewed and accepted by MSDE and CCPS for approved credit and are taught by highly qualified teachers.

-Courses offered through an online option have been reviewed and accepted by MSDE and/or CCPS for approved credit and are taught by highly-qualified teachers.
-Schools placing students in an online course are responsible for providing a mentor teacher and providing computer access.
+Schools placing students in a virtual course are responsible for providing a mentor teacher and providing computer access.
 Courses are scheduled during the regular school day.